-- Hold a minimum high school GPA of 3.50.
+- Have a minimum high school GPA of 3.25.

 - Demonstrate a record of leadership and community service.

-- Commit to an educational experience framed within the context of Marian University’s Franciscan values of dignity of the individual, peace and justice, reconciliation, and responsible stewardship, informed by prayer.
+- Commit to an educational experience framed within the context of Marian University’s Franciscan values.

-For more information, please contact the Office of Admission.
+For information, contact the Office of Undergraduate Admission.